 MGCOOL Explorer is the same price as EKEN H9, but has some interesting features.
 Explorer offers a 8 MP Sony sensor, compared to the 4 MP Omnivision used in H9.
 The frame rate in 4K is just 15fps, compared to 25 fps on EKEN, but it’s interpolated anyway.

-MGCOOL Explorer features a 8 MP Sony IMX179 sensor, a 1/3.2″ CMOS backside-illuminated image sensor.
+MGCOOL Explorer and Explorer Pro feature a 8 MP Sony IMX179 sensor, a 1/3.2″ CMOS backside-illuminated image sensor.
 This sensor is not widespread among action cameras but is found in several smartphones such as OnePlus 3, several Huawei and Lg models.

-MGCOOL Explorer 1S features a better 12 MP Sony IMX078 sensor, also used in EKEN H8.
+MGCOOL Explorer 1S features a larger 12 MP Sony IMX078 sensor, also used in EKEN H8.

-Explorer holds an Allwinner V3 SOC processor, found in some other action cameras like V3 sports camera.
+Explorer and Explorer Pro hold an Allwinner V3 SOC processor, found in some other action cameras like V3 sports camera.

 Video Resolution & Frame Rate: